-Secondly Codyze has been integrated into the MEDINA architecture.
+Secondly, Codyze has been integrated into the MEDINA architecture.
 It supports the MEDINA data model.
 Findings from Codyze are submitted as evidence and assessment results with the Orchestrator.
 Thus, results from the analysis of Codyze can be reviewed within the MEDINA framework.

 Thirdly, new MARK specifications have been written that model common cloud service functionality.
 These models have been used to define MARK rules that support compliance to EUCS requirements.
-The mapping between rules and requirements has been initially implemented.
-Currently, the recently developed MARK specifications cover transport encryption using TLS in support of EUCS control CKM-02 Encryption of data in transit.
+The mapping between rules and requirements has been implemented.
+Currently, the recently developed MARK specifications cover transport encryption using TLS in support of EUCS control CKM-02 "Encryption of Data in motion" and cryptographic operations for secure data storage in support of EUCS control CKM-03 "Encryption of Data at Rest".